AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 #### Start/end size

-Two more features of our map connector series are {api:anychart.core.map.series.Connector#startSize}.startSize(){api} and {api:anychart.core.map.series.Connector#endSize}.endSize(){api}.
+Two more features of our map connector series are {api:anychart.core.map.series.Connector#startSize}startSize(){api} and {api:anychart.core.map.series.Connector#endSize}endSize(){api}.
 These methods can make a connector look more like an arrow, tapering or expanding its curve.
 These settings are also available to be adjusted through the data set.
 In the next sample we've defined both settings for the series in general.

 ```
 // changing the startSize and endSize of the connectors